the-teachingRSE-project/competencies/competencies.md

 <!-- Use repositories -->
 \skillsection{SWREPOS}

-The RSE should be able to identify and use fitting public platforms (so-called software repositories or "repos") to share the artefacts they have created and invite the public to scrutinise them in public reviews.
+The RSE should be able to identify and use fitting software \glspl{Forge} (often just termed "repos") to share the artefacts they have created and, if possible, invite the public to scrutinise them in an open review process.
 These software repositories usually provide facilities for software development, which differentiate them from the domain repositories described later.